gradio-app/gradio/guides/07_streaming/02_object-detection-from-webcam-with-webrtc.md

 The implementation of the inference class isn't covered in this guide, but you can find the source code [here](https://huggingface.co/spaces/freddyaboulton/webrtc-yolov10n/blob/main/inference.py#L9) if you're interested.
 This implementation borrows heavily from this [github repository](https://github.com/ibaiGorordo/ONNX-YOLOv8-Object-Detection).

-**Tip:** We're using the `yolov10-n` variant because it has the lowest latency.
+We're using the `yolov10-n` variant because it has the lowest latency.
 See the [Performance](https://github.com/THU-MIG/yolov10?tab=readme-ov-file#performance) section of the README in the YOLOv10 GitHub repository.

 ```python
 from huggingface_hub import hf_hub_download